Lessica/socpowerbud/README.md

 Per-core metrics of the same are available for the CPUs.

 I would love to support ANE stuff, there are remnants in `powermetrics` for gettig that data, but no real keys in IOReport for them.

+# Future Stuff
+- I need to set back up homebrew
+- I need to add power consumption metrics again
+- I would like to report microarchs

 # Installation, Usage, and Making
 **Note:** Tool usage is listed by `socpwrbud -h`, or `--help` if you're a verbose kinda person.